dotRarufu/spacify/README.md

 # Motivation

 Personally, I don't want to bring up my calculator every time I create a project's spacing and sizing system.
-This is more of a personal tool, but I released it because maybe you don't want that experience as well.
+This is more of a personal tool, but I made it because maybe you don't want that experience as well.